Silverr12/DMA-CFW-Guide/README.md

 - It is assumed that the user following the guide has a basic understanding of custom firmware and so on...

+- If you don't understand a single part of this guide, this guide is not for you as you will most likely brick your card.
+Buy a paid cfw and hope for the best it is a 1:1

 ### 📑 CONTENTS
 1. [Requirements](https://github.com/Silverr12/DMA-FW-Guide#1-requirements)